- About NICE

 Frequently Mentioned Topics

-Text analytics can help identify the most frequent topics mentioned by customers during their interactions with your company and point to the root cause behind them.
+Text analytics software can help identify the most frequent topics mentioned by customers during their interactions with your company and point to the root cause behind them.
 For example, by analyzing all calls about billing, you can find the recurring issues and questions customers have about their bills.

-In addition to frequent topic analysis, text analytics also reveals the context in which topics are mentioned during interactions.
+In addition to frequent topic analysis, text analytics software also reveals the context in which topics are mentioned during interactions.
 For example, the topic “charges” might be found to be closely linked to the words “long distance.”

-Text analytics also is used to identify the attitude of the speaker or the writer— another dimension with which companies can assess dissatisfaction and its main drivers.
+Text analytics software also is used to identify the attitude of the speaker or the writer— another dimension with which companies can assess dissatisfaction and its main drivers.
 For example, interactions in which customers express negative sentiment are analyzed with frequently mentioned topics to identify which issues correlate with negative customer sentiment.

 Text analytics is an important part of NICE Interaction Analytics.
 It surfaces otherwise hidden insights in customer interactions to help improve customer satisfaction, loyalty and operational efficiency.
 Click to learn more about NICE solutions for contact center operational efficiency, customer experience and revenue growth.